Team-GhostLand/GhostLand7/README.md

 * MAYBE? add some default pins to REI, to subtly guide the player towards important objectives?
 * Enable "visited=don't show again" for Structure Credits
 * Add the modpack icon into our files (won't be auto-applied, but this way, people will at least have the option to enable it themselves)
+* Clear configs for mods that are no longer with us (eg. Geocluster)
-* *also, this isn't really a config-related TODO, but we need to check whether Iru's bed-mod-thing works on server-side only*
+* *also, this isn't really a config-related TODO, but we need to check whether Bed Overhaul on server-side only*

 ### Vanilla
 * polski (auto)